 Building and crafting

 At the start of any character’s playthrough, there’s a lack of craftable items.
 Basic items include a club, a stone axe, clothing, and a torch.
-Getting better items means finding more resources and defeating bosses.
-More on this later.
+In order to unlock more craftable items, you’ll need to collect resources in the area and defeat the boss in each biome.

 Many of the craftable items in the game require a Valheim workbench built by using a hammer.
 Workbenches provide free repairs to all your items in the workbench’s station level range.
 A workbench’s station level upgrades by crafting add-ons found in the hammer’s crafting tab.
 More workbench upgrades are unlocked upon finding new resources.